annsinkevich47/final-angular/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Running ESLint

+Launches the ESLint for a code quality check.\
+See the section about [ESLint](https://eslint.org/) for more information.

 ## Running unit tests